sgarciatz/qos-testing-userside/README.md

 This application is intended to be used in conjunction with the one from https://github.com/sgarciatz/qos-testing-server/tree/main, which is its "backend".

 When this app is executed it makes requests to the endpoints of the server side.
-The requests and responses are used to measure QoS metrics such as latency and jitter.
-An SQLite3 instance is created in the database folder to guarantee its persistence.
+The requests and responses are used to measure QoS metrics, such as latency and jitter.
+An SQLite3 instance is created in the database folder to guarantee the persistence of the experiments' results.

 The app has two execution modes, one for carrying out experiments, and the other to only see the results of existing experiments in the database.